-Today we did something engaging and fun as a way to review our letters and sounds with this candy land classroom ideas: Candy Land Letter And Sound Review!
+Looking for something engaging and fun as a way to review our letters and sounds?
+Or review and practice any skills?
+You can do it with these candy land classroom ideas: Candy Land Letter And Sound Review!
 After our 26 days of ABC BOOTCAMP, we always build in a week of review for all letters and sounds.
-This week gives a chance to transition from ABC BOOTCAMP to Word Family Bootcamp while spending some time to practice all letters and sounds.
-So, I wanted to make this a fun, exciting and engaging day of learning.
-And that it was!
-And so much more!
+This week gives a chance to transition from ABC BOOTCAMP to Word Family Bootcamp while spending some time practicing all letters and sounds.
+As part of our review week, we do a classroom transformation to practice all sounds and letters in science of reading aligned way!

 WELCOME TO CANDY LAND!

-Here’s the premise: make a GIANT candy land game to practice letters, sounds, identifying beginning sounds and writing letters.
+Here’s the premise: make a GIANT candy land game to practice letters, and sounds, identify beginning sounds, and write letters.
 This means we’re hitting both phonics and phonemic awareness skills with this game.

 Here’s how we made the game: